NBA Rumors: Bradley Beal To L.A. Clippers For Shamet, Beverley, Harrell & Kabengele In Hypothetical Trade Deal

 The crazy 2019 NBA offseason featured several NBA superstars leaving their respective teams either via trade or free agency to chase for an NBA championship title somewhere else.
 Though most of the big names on the free agency market have already found a new home, there are still plenty of players who are expected to be moved before the 2020 February NBA trade deadline.
-As of now, one of the NBA superstars who is being frequently mentioned in various trade rumors is Bradley Beal of the Washington Wizards.
+As of now, one of the NBA superstars being frequently mentioned in various trade rumors is Bradley Beal of the Washington Wizards.

 According to Zach Lowe of ESPN, Bradley Beal is expected to be the top trade target of legitimate title contenders who are aiming to build their own “Big Three” in the 2019-20 NBA season.